gitter-badger/Time-dragon/README.md

 - 📫 How to reach me: Make a discussion here.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: MissingNo. is my favorite Pokemon.
-### More fun facts
-- I used to use Scratch (I was Ilikesonic100 there)
-- I like GitHub :octocat:
-- I am a Sonic fan :shipit:
-- I like object shows :basecampy:
 ### My trophies and stats
 [![trophy](https://github-profile-trophy.vercel.app/?username=Time-dragon&no-bg=true
 )](https://github.com/ryo-ma/github-profile-trophy)